Our Business

 Our Supply Chain

-Our supply chain includes the provisioning of raw materials and finished foodstuffs from approximately 26 different countries.
+Our supply chain includes the procurement of raw materials and finished foodstuffs from approximately 26 different countries.

 We have started mapping our supply base to investigate any areas at high risk of modern slavery, either through geography or the ingredient sourced.
-Over the next 24 months we are working to establish links to each of our suppliers using Sedex (the Supplier Ethical Database Exchange).
-We will also use Sedex to investigate every suppliers labour standards, including modern slavery and human trafficking.
+Over the next 12 months we are working to establish links to each of our suppliers using Sedex (the Supplier Ethical Database Exchange).
+We will also use Sedex to investigate suppliers’ labour standards, including modern slavery and human trafficking.

 Due Diligence to counter Slavery and Human Trafficking